 11. SKAFTAFELL NATIONAL PARK

-Skaftafell is a wilderness area on the south coast within Vatnajökull National Park with a host of hiking trails that explore the mountainous edges of Vatnajökull, the largest ice cap in Iceland.
+Skaftafell is a wilderness area on the south coast within Vatnajökull National Park.
+It has a host of hiking trails that explore the mountainous edges of Vatnajökull, Iceland’s largest ice cap.

 There are two highlights in the park well worth hiking to.

-Nearby, Fjallsárlón’s more famous big brother, Jökulsárlón Glacier Lagoon is fed from the mouth of Breiðamerkurjökull, a tiny section of the much larger Vatnajökull ice cap.
+Jökulsárlón Glacier Lagoon is fed from the mouth of Breiðamerkurjökull, a small section of the much larger Vatnajökull ice cap.

 13. VESTRAHORN